Shih Tzu dog breed information and advice

 Kidney dysplasia

 Kidney (renal) dysplasia is an inherited condition where the kidneys don’t develop properly.
 Unfortunately, this condition can’t be treated.
-Dogs with this condition might drink excessively and go to the toilet more often than usual.
+Shih Tzus with this condition might drink excessively and go to the toilet more often than usual.
 Other signs might include weight loss or poor growth in younger dogs.

 When you buy a puppy, it’s important to find out if the puppy’s parents have had their kidneys checked out to make sure they’re normal.
 This will lessen the chances of your puppy inheriting the condition.